 r.
 Tom McCawley has practiced in Fort Lauderdale for more than 40 years.
-A graduate of the University of Illinois College Of Dentistry, Dr. McCawley holds a specialty degree in Periodontics from Boston University School of Graduate Dentistry.
-He is co-chairman of Clinical Periodontics at the Broward College Dental Research Clinic and a Fellow of the prestigious American College of Dentists.
+A graduate of the University of Illinois College of Dentistry, Dr. McCawley holds a specialty degree in Periodontics from Boston University School of Graduate Dentistry.
+He served as chairman of Clinical Periodontics at the Broward College Dental Research Clinic for over 30 years, and is a Fellow of the prestigious American College of Dentists.